kirill-gerasimenko-da/dataquery-language-ext/README.md

-# SQL queries on steroids
+# Composable SQL queries as data
 ![Nuget](https://img.shields.io/nuget/v/DataQuery.LanguageExt)

 This library is a wrapper around [Dapper](https://dapperlib.github.io/Dapper/) to access relation databases ([Npgsql](https://www.npgsql.org/) driver for `PostgreSQL` and `ADO.NET` driver for other databases).
 Most operations supported are calling `Dapper` directly and have the same set of parameters.
 The project is heavily based on [Language.Ext](https://github.com/louthy/language-ext) - an amazing functional C# extensions library.